Skip to content

 Getting print materials

-• The Library building holds print copies of Open University theses.
-OU staff and research students can borrow a consultation copy of a thesis (if available).
-Please contact the Library Helpdesk at least 24 hours before you need the thesis giving the author and title of the thesis you wish to borrow.
+• We hold a collection of printed theses written by Open University postgraduate students.
+Members of staff and research students may borrow a consultation copy of a thesis.
+Please contact the Library Helpdesk at least 24-hours before a visit giving author and title details of the thesis you'd like to borrow.